itsjasteng/monitor_alert_app/README.md

 ## 🌟 Overview

-The Child Safety Monitoring Application is a robust and intuitive mobile solution designed to provide caregivers with real-time insights into their children's well-being and location.
+The Child Safety Monitoring and Alert Application is a robust and intuitive mobile solution designed to provide caregivers with real-time insights into their children's well-being and location.
 Leveraging wearable technology, this application aims to enhance peace of mind by offering features such as live location tracking, vital sign monitoring, activity logging, and customizable alerts.

 This project demonstrates a modern Flutter application architecture, showcasing effective state management, navigation, and user interface design for a critical safety application.